ilyashusain/Kubernetes_Ansible_Job/README.md

 ## Create the Ansible role

-Create an ansible role called ```nginx_jenkins``` and create a task that will ssh into the nginx pod and configure the nginx.conf file for us.
+Create an ansible role called ```nginx_jenkins```, and create a task for this role that will ssh into the nginx pod and configure the nginx.conf file to proxy pass the jenkins server.
+For more information on creating ansible roles see: https://github.com/ilyashusain/ansible_roles.
 The script for the role is pasted below:

 ```
 ---